RetroDECK/ES-DE/THEMES-DEV.md

 It could sometimes be a good idea to separate the variant configuration into separate files that are then included from the main theme file as this could improve the structure and readability of the theme set configuration.

 It's also possible to apply only portions of the theme configuration to the variants and keep a common set of elements that are shared between all variants.
-This is accomplished by simply adding the shared configuration without specifying a variant, as is shown in the first example below for the `info_text_01` text element.
+This is accomplished by simply adding the shared configuration without specifying a variant, as is shown in the first example below for the `infoText01` text element.
 Just be aware that the variant-specific configuration will always be loaded after the general configuration even if it's located above the general configuration in the XML file.
-Alternatively you could use the special _all_ variant to define common configuration used by all variants in the theme set.
+As this is potentially confusing and error-prone it's instead generally recommended to use the special _all_ variant to define common configuration used by all variants in the theme set rather than mixing variants configuration with non-variants configuration.

 Here are some example uses of the `<variant>` functionality: